SimonHansul/DEBBase.jl/README.md

 out = DEBBase.simulator(BaseParams())
 ```

-A parameter collection (`BaseParamCollection`) contains two sets of parameters:
+A parameter collection (`DEBParamCollection`) contains two sets of parameters:
-- `glb::GlobalBaseParams`: These are global parameters, such as the simulated timespan, food input rate, etc.
+- `glb::GlobalParams`: These are global parameters, such as the simulated timespan, food input rate, etc.
-- `deb::DEBBaseParams`: The DEB and TKTD parameters.
+- `deb::SpeciesParams`: The DEB and TKTD parameters.

 ## Extending the model